andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-02-gelfands-algebra-chunk-12-the-hard-ones.md

 That seems quite nice.

-## Taking Stock
+## More Trick Arising (Taking Stock)
 Gelfand now wants us to have a checkpoint.
 A fuller one than we just had, and then use this to launch off again into something even more generic.

+Let's do this the only way we know how; by pulling out the Tricks.

+### If You Have "Something-to-a-Power _Minus_ Something-Else-to-the-Same-Power One Factor Will Be $(a - b)$
 He points out that when we have $a^n - b^b$ (something to a power _minus_ something else to the same power) for any positive integer $n$ then we can factor it - one of the factors will be $(a - b)$.

+### If You Have "Something-to-a-Power _Plus_ Something-Else-to-the-Same-Power, _and your Power is Odd_, One Factor Will Be $(a - (-b))$
 He goes further, pointing out that when $n$ is _odd_ and we are working with _addition_ of powers, then we can just swap in $-b$ for $b$ in the above solution.

+### If You Have "Something-to-a-Power _Plus_ Something-Else-to-the-Same-Power, _and your Power is Even_, Find Your Squares and Mix in $2a^nb^n$
 And what we just saw in Problem 119 was the gateway to the final element in our general situation: when $n$ is _even_ and we are working with _addition_ of one power from the other.
 I.e. when it's $a^2 + b^2$, $a^4 + b^4$, $a^6 + b^6$, etc.

+### A Decision-Tree for All Your Power-Plus-Power Factoring Needs
-So can we derive a general rule for this?
-Or even better, can we re-state things in our sibling-problems in a way which means we can use this trick again unchanged?
-Yes, we can.
+So we can't derive a general rule for this.
+But we can we re-state things in our sibling-problems in a way which means we can use this trick again unchanged?

 When $n$ is _even_ and we're adding powers